 At the scale of the inclusion, we aim to describe the transport phenomena (mass and momentum) taking place inside and around a bubble/drop within a gas-liquid contactor.
 By combining theoretical (balance equations, stability analysis, asymptotic techniques...), numerical (commercial codes, “home-made” codes) and experimental tools (essentially implementing optical diagnostic techniques: shadowing or interferometry), we can obtain original results, related for example to the dynamics of bubbles in microchannels (paying a special attention to the inertial and capillary migration forces, as well as to the role of surfactants.), the dynamics and morphology of unconfined ellipsoidal bubbles or the coupling between flow, bubble-liquid or gas-droplet mass transfer and chemical reaction.

-At the scale of the device, our goal is to integrate the results obtained at the scale of the gas-liquid interface into classical chemical engineering approaches, in order to contribute to the optimization or the design of different kind of processes, such CO2 capture processes, based on absorption in amine solutions or on the formation of CO2 hydrates, or bubbles microabsorbers, in the frame of the development of fine chemicals production processes.
+At the scale of the device, our goal is to integrate the results obtained at the scale of the gas-liquid interface into classical chemical engineering approaches, in order to contribute to the optimization or the design of different kind of processes, such as Ozonation, CO2 capture, based on absorption in amine solutions or on the formation of CO2 hydrates, or bubbles microabsorbers, in the frame of the development of fine chemicals production processes.
 For instance, such microabsorbers could be used in the production of high-grade hydrogen peroxide (which is highly explosive).

 Pierre ColinetProfessorsResearch director at the F.R.S.-FNRS